KoenZomers/KeePassOneDriveSync/README.md

 ## Latest Version

 ** NOTICE **
 I've received several messages of people upgrading to 2.0.1.1 reporting that OneDrive stopped syncing for them after upgrading.
-I'm trying to fix this in the code.
-In the meantime you can easily fix this yourself by deleting your existing KeePass sync config through Tools > OneRiveSync Options and hitting CTRL+S again to set up your sync again.
+You can easily fix this yourself by deleting your existing KeePass sync config through Tools > OneRiveSync Options and hitting CTRL+S again to set up your sync again.
 After this it should work again.
 If not, let me know.

+Version 2.0.2.1 - October 16, 2018

+- Fixed incorrect spelling of equivalent in the where to store the token dialog.
+Thanks to [awesomecogs](https://github.com/awesomecogs) for [reporting it](https://github.com/KoenZomers/KeePassOneDriveSync/issues/64)!

 Version 2.0.2.0 - April 30, 2018